locplok/vibe-quake3/memory-bank/progress.md

 - Collision detection could be improved for more precise interactions
 - Impact effects could be enhanced with more detailed graphics
 - Network synchronization could be smoother with interpolation

+this is a stable version of the game